letieu/letieu/README.md

 - ~~github copilot user~~ (If you're nothing without the **copilot** then you shouldn't have it)
 - neovim user
 - want to be a hacker
-- still don't know how to use debuger

 **How to reach me:**
 ```bash
 sudo rm -rf /